 Note: The number of ports depends on the type of hardware used.
-The Ethernet Link Object only exists, if the module is plugged in and the port is connected.
+The Ethernet Link Object only exists, if the port is connected.

 Switch Agent object

 The device supports the Hirschmann specific Ethernet Switch Agent Object (Class Code 0x95) for the device configuration and information parameters with Instance 1.